MythicalForce/ESP32-MSGEQ7-FASTLED/README.md

 One of the first steps to remove this noise is to set some sort of “floor” level.
 The idea here is that we assume that anything below a certain level (our “floor”) is assumed to be noise, in which case we will reset that value to 0.

 We also sample each band 5 times and average them out.

+so i got it down to 0 with some minor 1's or 2's (just be increasing the **floor** it can be removed but by doing that we also lose some response time)